fkarg/fkarg.github.io/_posts/beyond-qwerty.md

 ![Picture from Wikimedia](https://upload.wikimedia.org/wikipedia/commons/8/84/KB_US-Colemak.svg)

-Additionally to the goals Dvorak has, it is intended to be easier to learn when already being familar with the QWERTZ layout.
+Additionally to the goals Dvorak has, it is intended to be easier to learn when already being familiar with the QWERTZ layout.
 This is achieved by reducing the amount and distance of changed keys, when compared to Dvorak.
 A series of intermediate layouts, replacing 3-5 keys at a time, make it significantly easier to adapt to.